evilmartians/lefthook/docs/usage.md

 ### `lefthook uninstall`

 `lefthook uninstall` clears git hooks affected by lefthook.
+If you have lefthook installed as an NPM package you should remove it manually.

 ### `lefthook add`